kubernetes/community/contributors/design-proposals/cpu-manager.md

 | Pod [Burstable] | All containers are assigned to the shared cpuset. |
 | Pod [BestEffort] | All containers are assigned to the shared cpuset. |

+##### Example scenarios and interactions

+1. _A container arrives that requires exclusive cores._
+    1. Kuberuntime calls the CRI delegate to create the container.
+    1. Kuberuntime registers the container with the CPU manager.
+    1. CPU manager registers the container to the static policy.
+    1. Static policy acquires CPUs from the default pool, by topological-best-fit.
+    1. Static policy updates the state, adding an assignment for the new container and removing those CPUs from the default pool.
+    1. CPU manager reads container assignment from the state.
+    1. CPU manager updates the container resources via the CRI.
+    1. Kuberuntime calls the CRI delegate to start the container.

+1. _A container that was assigned exclusive cores terminates._
+    1. Kuberuntime unregisters the container with the CPU manager.
+    1. CPU manager unregisters the contaner with the static policy.
+    1. Static policy adds the container's assigned CPUs back to the default pool.
+    1. Kuberuntime calls the CRI delegate to remove the container.
+    1. Asynchronously, the CPU manager's reconcile loop updates the cpuset for all containers running in the shared pool.

+1. _The shared pool becomes empty._
+    1. The CPU manager adds a taint with effect NoSchedule, NoExecute that prevents BestEffort and Burstable QoS class pods from running on the node.

+1. _The shared pool becomes nonempty._
+    1. The CPU manager removes the taint with effect NoSchedule, NoExecute for BestEffort and Burstable QoS class pods.

 #### Policy 3: "dynamic" cpuset control

 _TODO: Describe the policy._